ronchi/ai_compendium/README.md

 ### Thinking Humanly
 > "The exciting new effort to make computers think ... *machines with minds*, in the full and literal sense."
 (Gaugeland, 1985)
-> "[The automation of] Activities that we associate with human thinking, activities such as decision-making, problem solving, learning..."
+> "{The automation of} Activities that we associate with human thinking, activities such as decision-making, problem solving, learning..."
 (Bellman, 1978)

 ### Thinking Rationally
 > "The study of mental faculties through the use of computational models."
 (Charniak and McDermott, 1985)